 SNAFU (situation normal, all f***ed up)

-A/N- As noted in the previous chapter: Reading these Building an Apocalypse chapters is entirely optional.
+A/N- Reading the Building an Apocalypse chapters is entirely optional.
 They have absolutely no information story-wise.
 You can easily move from the Without a Compass Epilogue to the SNAFU prologue and happily skip over all of my yammering!
 There’s a lot of it.
-There also may be spoilers.
+There may also be some spoilers.
 You have been warned!